-Risks Relating to Evolving Technology - Recent technological advances in artificial intelligence, robotics and machine learning technologies (collectively "AI Technologies") and their current and potential future applications including in the financial sectors, as well as the legal and regulatory frameworks within which they operate, continue to rapidly evolve, and it is impossible to predict the full extent of current or future risks related thereto.
+Risks Relating to Evolving Technology - Recent technological advances in artificial intelligence, robotics and machine learning technologies (collectively, "AI Technologies") and their current and potential future applications including in the financial sectors, as well as the legal and regulatory frameworks within which they operate, continue to rapidly evolve, and it is impossible to predict the full extent of current or future risks related thereto.
 Regulations related to AI Technologies may also impose certain obligations on organizations, and the costs of monitoring and responding to such regulations, as well as the consequences of non-compliance, could have an adverse effect on organizations connected to FEIM, its clients and their investments.
 In addition, FEIM, its clients and their investments could be exposed to risks to the extent third-party service providers or any counterparties use AI Technologies in their business activities.
 FEIM will not be in a position to control the manner in which third-party products are developed or maintained or the manner in which third-party services utilizing AI Technologies are provided.

 Real Estate Industry Risk - Clients may be invested in securities of companies that focus on real estate related activities.
 Real estate investment trusts ("REITs") are an example, as are developers and construction businesses, real estate finance companies, real estate brokerages and other related businesses, such as home improvement and home furnishings retailers.
 Real estate and its related businesses are highly dependent on market conditions, including interest rates.
 Other real estate industry risks include competition, property obsolescence and casualty risks (such as fire, flood and the like).
 REITs are subject to special risks including the quality and skill of REIT management and the internal expenses of the REIT.
-Many types of businesses, including hotels, hospitals, agriculture and forestry, are significant owners and operators of real estate and values may be negatively affected by general and local economic developments such as extended vacancies of properties, as well as demographic trends, such as population movement or changing tastes and values.
+Many types of businesses, including hotels, hospitals, agriculture and forestry, are significant owners and operators of real estate and can be directly or indirectly exposed to similar risks in addition to their own more sector-specific risks.
+Real estate income and values may be negatively affected by general and local economic developments such as extended vacancies of properties, as well as demographic trends, such as population movement or changing tastes and values.
 Real estate income and values also may be negatively affected by condemnations, tax law changes, zoning law changes, regulatory limits on rent, environmental regulations and the availability of mortgage financing and changes in interest rates.